- Menstruation

 There are no grading systems specific to PCOS in terms of what level of weight gain is dangerous.
 However, in the general population, a body mass index (BMI) over 25 is considered “overweight”, and over 30 is considered “obese”.
 The negative health effects can occur from 25 upwards and the higher the weight, the worse the risk.

 While using BMI does have its flaws, it is a useful indicator when it comes to determining what sort of weight is roughly healthy for you.
-If you are starting to notice health problems associated with weight gain, such as joint pain and breathlessness on walking, or any newly diagnosed problems such as diabetes, and your BMI is above 25, it is important that you consider trying to lose weight.
+If you are starting to notice health problems associated with weight gain, such as joint pain and breathlessness on walking, or any newly diagnosed problems such as diabetes, and your BMI is above 25, it may be worth consulting your GP about whether you could benefit from weight loss.

 How can I lose weight if I have PCOS?

-There are different ways to help treat weight gain in PCOS.
-These include lifestyle changes with both exercise and dieting, although exercise alone is not usually effective.14 Medications can be used such as metformin, which helps with glucose intolerance.15
+There are different ways to help treat excess weight or weight gain in PCOS.
+These include lifestyle changes with both exercise and dieting, although exercise alone is not usually effective.14 Medications such as metformin, which helps with insulin resistance, can sometimes be used.15

 Orlistat is a drug that blocks an enzyme in the gut preventing fat absorption, leading to weight loss.
 But this can also cause fatty stools and gas, so some people prefer to avoid taking it.
-In a few limited studies, [cisgender] women with PCOS who take orlistat have seen improvements in insulin sensitivity and levels of androgens.16,17
+A research review found that Orlistat was associated with weight loss in women with PCOS, although not a reduction in waist circumference.16

 Featured image is of a person sitting down, with their hands clasped on their lap.
 Only their torso is visible in the frame, against a pale pink background that has a palm-tree pattern on it